edsl/articulos/atoms_want_to_be_free.markdown

 [^geek]: Geek es el fanático de la tecnología.

-Abundance - the anomaly of classical/neo-classical economic science

 Abundancia: la anomalía en la ciencia económica (neo)clásica
 ------------------------------------------------------------

-The information exceptionalism hypothesis exploits an anomaly in a (scientific) paradigm, that is, the economic discipline and its predominant traditions, large part of the classical and the entire neo-classical economic theory (Daoud 2011; 2010) I am using the term ”anomaly” in the strict sense given to it by Thomas Kuhn (1996).
-In his classic theory of science, to put it briefly, an anomaly is defined as something which gainsaid the prevailing scientific wisdom of the day.
-It is hard even to catch sight of the inconsistency, and impossible to resolve it within the scientific worldview of the day.
-Hence, an anomaly points beyond the established order, towards a new scientific paradigm which can make better sense of the observational data.
-However, since no way of conceptualising the world can give the ultimate and exhaustive explanation of reality, new anomalies are bound to crop up again.

 La hipótesis de la excepcionalidad de la información explota una anomalia en un paradigma (científico), esto es, la disciplina económica y sus